vjovanov/actormig/actor-migration.md

 one message and then returning to the previous behavior.
 Also in Scala Actors linking working in bidirectional way while in Akka it is implemented unidirectionally.

-Although we provide a migration solution for almost every use case there are still some cases that will require more change.
-In the following list there are cases that are not straight forward to migrate with brief explanation.
+Although we provide a migration solution for almost every use case there are still some cases that will require more change.In the following list there are cases that are not straight forward to migrate with brief explanation.
 Compare the list with your code so it is easier to decide wheather to stay with Scala Actors or migrate to Akka.

 1. Using `react` method that is nested inside other `react` methods.